se-sic/coronet/README.md

 ### Data sources

 There are two distinguishable types of data sources handled by the `ProjectData` and `RangeData` classes.
-The important difference is that the *main data sources* are used internally to construct artifacts vertices in relevant types of networks.
-Additionally, these data sources can used as a basis for splitting `ProjectData` in a time-based or activity-based manner (see file `split.R` and the contained functions).
-The *additional data sources* are orthogonal to the main data sources, can augment them by additional information and, thus, are not split at any time.
+The important difference is that the *main data sources* are used internally to construct artifact vertices in relevant types of networks.
+Additionally, these data sources can be used as a basis for splitting `ProjectData` in a time-based or activity-based manner (see file `split.R` and the contained functions).
+The *additional data sources* are orthogonal to the main data sources, can augment them by additional information, and, thus, are not split at any time.

 All data sources are accessible from the `ProjectData` objects through their respective getter methods.
 For some data sources, there are additional methods available to access, for example, a more aggregated version of the data.